automenta/cog/doc/x.4.md

 *     predicted outcomes.
 * 6.  **Foundation for Higher-Order Logic:** Includes `VariableNode` and quantifier
 *     link types (`FOR_ALL`, `EXISTS`) to support future extensions involving
 *     variables and schema manipulation.
-Basic unification is implicitly handled
+Basic unify is implicitly handled
 *     in pattern matching.
 * 7.  **Scalability Improvements:** Introduces indexing (`linksByType`,
 *     `linksByTarget`) to accelerate inference searches compared to exhaustive scans.